Shrutirupa/Slides/README.md

-ps: Feel free to ask anything, be it a doubt or anything that I need to improve on.
+ps: Feel free to ask anything, be it a doubt or anything that I need to improve in.